Michael Caswell Photography

 Sony's accurate and reliable focus system has enabled me to get back to shooting with primes almost all the time, which I am really happy about.

 In an admittedly unusual move, when I switched to Sony one common lens I initially did not go with is a midrange zoom (like a 24-70 f2.8).
 I've owned various 24-70 lenses (first with Canon, later with Nikon) since I began photographing weddings back in 2005, and I thought long and hard about it when it came time to buy Sony gear.
 In the end, I opted against it, because I planned to shoot with two bodies with primes for the entire wedding day (as opposed to how I worked previously with prior camera systems, putting one body away after the special dances and shooting the rest of the reception with just a 24-70).
+Still, after 3 years of shooting with Sony, I finally relented and picked up a Sigma 28-70 f2.8 (which itself is remarkably lightweight for a mid-range zoom), just to have on hand, though it's mainly used by my second shooters.

-In addition to liking the look of images created with fast primes, the other part of my rationale for this was that I figured it would be easier on my wrists to alternate between two cameras equipped with lighter primes as opposed to having to lift and support a much heavier mid-range zoom.
+In addition to liking the look of images created with fast primes and the better AF performance (since they allow substantially more light to hit the sensor vs. an f2.8 zoom), the other part of my rationale for this was that I figured it would be easier on my wrists to alternate between two cameras equipped with lighter primes as opposed to having to lift and support a much heavier mid-range zoom.
 And this has worked out wonderfully...
-I've found I very much prefer shooting with two lighter cameras rather than one heavy one.
-Still, after 3 years of shooting with Sony, I finally relented and picked up a Sigma 28-70 f2.8 (which itself is remarkably lightweight for a mid-range zoom), just to have on hand.
+I've found I prefer shooting with two lighter cameras rather than one heavy one.

 Anyway, on to my current lens selections.
 Generally speaking, my default lens choices for most phases of the wedding day are the 24mm f1.4 on one A1 body, and the 50mm f1.4 on the other.
-While a 50mm might seem like an odd choice for a "long lens", the A1's easily switchable APS-C crop mode and ample resolution make it considerably easier to shoot with primes, as these 24mm and 50mm lenses can also double as approximately 35mm and 85mm (well, 75mm, but close enough) lenses as well.
-True, there's no difference in the end result between shooting in crop mode and simply shooting full frame and cropping in post, but seeing the cropped image while shooting helps me better compose the shot, and also doesn't waste card space on image data that's going to be cropped out anyway.
+While a 50mm might seem like an odd choice for a "long lens", the A1's easily switchable APS-C crop mode and abundance of resolution make it considerably easier to shoot with primes, as these 24mm and 50mm lenses can also double as approximately 35mm and 85mm (well, 75mm, but close enough) lenses as well.
+True, there's no difference in the end result between shooting in crop mode and simply shooting full frame and cropping in post, but seeing the cropped image while shooting helps me better envision and compose the shot, and also doesn't waste card space on image data that's going to be cropped out anyway.

 Back in my Canon 5D days, I was mostly a 35mm / 85mm shooter, but although I really enjoy shooting with those focal lengths, for tightly packed receptions, 35mm is often not wide enough.
 And although 85mm is great for stealthily capturing unsuspecting guests from a bit further away and for things like the first dance where I know I have ample room to work, once the dance floor gets packed with people, I often find that 85mm is just too long, and 50mm is more appropriate for the tighter shots.